TheSigmaSociety/.github/profile/README.md

 - Frontend

-    ⚧️ Tejas Panja (Only front end dev in Washington state)
+    ⚧️ Tejas Panja (The only frontend dev in the PNW)

 - Backend

-    🧏‍♂️ Ishan Sharma (The bane of Houston)
+    🐈 Hugo Huang (Furry)

 - Hybrid

     🐐 Omkar Page (Only known for programming lead) <br>
-    🐈 Hugo Huang (Furry)
+    🧏‍♂️ Ishan Sharma (The bane of Mr. Houston)

 - Presentation / Misc.